Lev Yashin. The Goalee of My Dreams

-The project was directed by Vasiliy Chiginskiy, and the script was written by Aleksandr Polozov and produced by Oleg Kapanets about the life of the famous Soviet football goalkeeper Lev Yashin, where most of the characters are real people.
+The film was directed by Vasiliy Chiginskiy, the script written by Aleksandr Polozov and produced by Oleg Kapanets about the life of the famous Soviet football goalkeeper Lev Yashin, where most of the characters are real people.

 The film stars Aleksandr Fokin as Yashin, with Yulia Khlynina, Aleksei Guskov, and Aleksei Kravchenko.

 The film was theatrically released in Russia on November 28, 2019, by Megogo Distribution.

 Plot

-The film tells about the legendary goalkeeper Lev Yashin, thanks to which the USSR team in the mid-20th century won the most significant football awards.
+The film tells about the legendary goalkeeper Lev Yashin, thanks to whose efforts the USSR team in the mid-20th century won the most significant football awards.

 May 27, 1971.
 Moscow, waiting for the farewell match of football goalkeeper Lev Yashin.
 For the first time in the history of the Soviet football player, all the stars of world football will be honored.

 In anticipation of this event, Lev Yashin recalls the people and the matches with which his career was associated – and the ridiculous goal conceded in the first match for the main Dynamo squad, after which he sat on the bench for 2 years; and hard training, returning him to the main team; and speaking for the Soviet Union national football team at the 1960 European Nations' Cup; and failure at the 1962 FIFA World Cup in Chile, which could put an end to his career; and the match for the world team on October 23, 1963, in London.